 - JEDI— Justice, Equity, Diversity, Inclusion Taskforce at Friendship United Methodist Church.
 See the Introduction Video made for the entire congregation.

 - Anti-Racism Champion Team.
-Member of a large team of Northern Illinois lay and clergy United Methodists.
-We conduct seminars and special anti-racism events, plus “champion” the work of the ARTF in our churches and communities.
-Watch an Interview/Q&A I moderated with special guests.
+Am a member of a large team of Northern Illinois lay and clergy United Methodists, which “champions” the work of the ARTF in our churches and communities.

 C.O.D.E.—COALITION FOR DIVERSITY IN EDUCATION.
 This initiative seeks to transform my college, North Central College, into an institution more committed to making race and diversity more central to its life, its mission, and how its students can become social change agents.
 The group I formed was initially named CORE, the Coalition on Race Education, an echo of the famous Civil Rights organization the Congress of Racial Equality.
 The CORE link above or the Civil Rights CORE button at left will take you to the lead post about this group and the effects and implications of the words “race” vs. “diversity” which caused us to change the name to “CODE.”